bgusach/australis/README.md

 ## How?

-There are actually very few things to learn to start using sierra.
-The style information has to be stored in a plain Javascript object, saved in a module and exported as `default`.
-The extension `.css.js` is recommended to make the purpose crystal clear.
+Define your style object in a module, and `export default` it (or `exports.default = ...` if using CommonJS)

-Then, these are the conventions you have to learn:
+These are the conventions you have to learn:

-- In order to reduce the amount of string quoting, the name of the properties can be written as camelCase and will be automatically converted to dashes.
+- For properties containing a dash, you can define them in camelCase and it will be automatically transformed to dashed form.
 For instance `minWidth` will result in `min-width`

-- Nesting selectors results in properly combined flattened selectors

-- Nesting selectors and at-rules results in bubbling of the at-rules to the top.
+- If an object is defined within an object, it is understood as nesting and results in merging the selectors or the at-rules if possible (only at-rules `@media`, `@document` or `@supports` are merged).
+The merging always has an "and" meaning.
+Therefore if `.class2` is nested within `.class1`, the selector for the declaration block defined within `.class2` will be `.class1 .class2`.
+Same goes for at-rules although these will be bubbled up and show up before the normal selectors.

-To generate the style sheet, just call `sierra path/to/style.css.js`, optionally passing an output path as well.
+Then, to generate the style sheet, just call `sierra path/to/style.css.js`, optionally passing an output path as well.